-The development follows an announcement by Seedstars last week that it has partnered with the Swiss Association for Entrepreneurship in Emerging Markets (Safeem) and the German Development Agency (GIZ) to add the track to its pitching events.
+The development follows an announcement by Seedstars last week that it has partnered with the Swiss Association for Entrepreneurship in Emerging Markets (Safeem) and the German Development Agency (GIZ) (the implementing agent for German Cooperation, which financed the support) to add the track to its pitching events.

 The organisation said in a statement last Thursday (31 October) that it launched the initiative to achieve an improved gender balance and support the growth of women-led high growth startups in Sub-Saharan Africa.

 Seedstars expects that the new track will benefit up to 75 women-led startups

 The initiative, it added, also aims to highlight more women entrepreneurs, as well as to: